- Government Digital Service

 You can buy:

 - cloud services (for example content delivery networks or accounting software) through the G-Cloud framework

 - digital outcomes, specialists and user research services through the Digital Outcomes and Specialists framework

-- physical datacentre space for legacy systems through the Crown Hosting Data Centres framework
+- physical datacentre space through the Crown Hosting Data Centres framework

 Buying services through these frameworks is faster and cheaper than entering into individual procurement contracts.

 All public sector organisations, including agencies and arm’s length bodies, can use the Digital Marketplace.
 Check the list of approved organisations to see if you’re eligible.

-There are over 25,000 cloud services on the Digital Marketplace.
-These are split into 4 categories or ‘lots’:
+There are around 20,000 cloud services on the Digital Marketplace.
+These services are split into 3 categories or ‘lots’:

-- Infrastructure as a Service (IaaS), for example content delivery networks or hosting
+- cloud hosting, for example content delivery networks or load balancing services

-- Software as a Service (SaaS), for example accounting tools or customer service management software
+- cloud software, for example accounting tools or customer service management software